SL(n)-Covariant $L_p$-Minkowski Valuations: Acknowledgements

 Similar to the steps 3 and 4 in the proof of \th\ref{class sln co simple}, we see that $\oPhi$ is determined by the two values $\oPhi(T^2)(\pm e_1)$.

 Now notice that $\oEpp$ takes the same values as $\oIpp$ for all $P \in \cP^2_o$ with $\dim P \leq 1$.
 Therefore

 is a simple $\gln$-covariant valuation.
 The same holds for

 Using \eqref{eq: constants oIpp - oEpp T^2 +-e_i} we see that $\oPhi$ is a linear combination of these two operators.
-Since the only operator in the linear hull of these operators which is continuous at the line segment $[0,e_1]$ is $\oPhi = 0$ (see \th\ref{cP^2_o not continuous}), the assertion follows. \end{proof}
+By \th\ref{cP^2_o not continuous} and the fact that $\oIpp$ and $\oIpm$ are continuous the only operator in the linear hull of these operators which is continuous at the line segment $[o,e_1]$ is $\oPhi = 0$. \end{proof}

 The next lemma will also be needed in the proof of \th\ref{class sln co}.
 It implies that an $\sln$-covariant operator $\oPhi \colon \cP^n_o \to \cK^n_o$ maps a convex polytope which is contained in some linear subspace to a convex body which is contained in the same linear subspace.